evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ## Performance

-The Tesla Cybertruck AWD packs an impressive punch with a maximum power of 448 kW (609 hp / 601 bhp) and a commanding total torque of 671 Nm (495 ft-lb).
+The Tesla Cybertruck AWD packs an impressive punch with a maximum power of 448 kW (609 hp / 601 bhp) and a commanding total torque of 671 Nm (495 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.1 seconds, and it reaches a top speed of 180 km/h (112 mph), making it a standout in its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 123 kWh and a net usable capacity of 122,5 kWh, providing an 0,5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 123 kWh and a net usable capacity of 122,5 kWh, providing an 0,5 kWh buffer (0.4%) for battery protection.

 The [EPA range](../../../../guides/understandingrange/epa/) is 340 miles (547 km).
 The consumption is 2.8mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.